sa9arr/rag-financial-docs/README.md

 ### Knowledge Graph-based RAG

 This method uses a knowledge graph to represent the entities and relationships in the financial documents.
 The `LightRAG` library is used to build the knowledge graph and perform retrieval.
 This approach can provide more precise and contextually aware answers by leveraging the structured information in the knowledge graph.

+### Long-Context RAG

+This method leverages a long-context window LLM, `gemini-2.5-flash`, to perform RAG on the entire document at once.
+Instead of chunking the document, the entire document is passed to the LLM, which then uses its long context window to find the relevant information and answer the query.
+This approach is simpler than the other two and can be very effective for documents that fit within the LLM's context window.